An Efficient Heuristic for Betweenness-Ordering: A New Non-uniform Sampling Model

-Next, we state a very well known binomial relation in mathematics as lemma.
-Then we will use it to compute the expected number of nodes at any level of BFS traversal.\\
+according to Equation~4.1.4 in \cite{Hofstad}.
+Next, we state a very well known binomial relation in mathematics that we use to compute the expected number of nodes at any level of BFS traversal.
+If $X$ $\sim Bin(n,p)$ then, $Pr(X=k)=\binom{n}{k} p^{k} (1-p)^{n-k}$.
+The expected value of $X$, $E[X]$ is: